inet-framework/inet/showcases/mobility/combining/doc/index.rst

 -  :par:`offsetX`, :par:`offsetY`, :par:`offsetZ`
 -  :par:`offsetHeading`, :par:`offsetElevation`, :par:`offsetBank`

 The simulation is run with four hosts.
-The configuration is defined in the omnetpp.ini file:
+The simulation is defined in the ``Attached1`` configuration in the omnetpp.ini file:

 .. literalinclude:: ../omnetpp.ini
    :language: ini